 c.
-Scenario 2: Confirmed Hazard Areas within an inaccessible area
+Scenario 2: Confirmed Hazard Areas within a difficult terrain

+The footprint of a cluster munitions strike includes in part a difficult terrain, which then considered as CHA.
 As far as LMAC knows, there are no reports or studies that guides state parties (the NMAA) on how to address this issue.
-To encourage a uniform response by all State Parties to this challenge, LMAC plan to undertake a study to find a solution to address and report on CHA's located in inaccessible areas.
+To encourage a uniform response by all State Parties to this challenge, LMAC plan to undertake a study to find a solution to address and report on CHA's located in difficult terrain.
 LMAC is confident that such a study could guide other countries in a similar situation as well as the ISU of both the CCM and the APMBC.
 It is, for example, conceivable that new technologies, procedures and processes may allow these areas to be surveyed and when necessary cleared in unconventional ways.
 LMAC would therefore welcome the participation and support of ISU, GICHD, Mine Action Review, equipment developers and any other stakeholder in this process in order to ensure that this study addresses the needs of the state parties.